AlessioQuercia/Regression_Analysis_NN/README.md

 I tested both the linear regression and the logistic regression approachs, depending on the dataset used.
 I used TensorFlow's low level API to implement the models.
 For each test I used the cross-validation technique to compute the accuracy of the model in terms of mean error.

-For more info, read the report.
+For more info, read the report inside the repository.